Golf on the Monterey Peninsula

 Bayonet Golf Course

 This course was closed to the public and only open to those on Fort Ord, a former army base.
 All I heard was how great and challenging this course was.
 And when Fort Ord closed, for the most part in 1994, the course underwent a renovation, reopened and is now one of the finest in the area.
 They have a bar and grill and a pro shop on site.
-Tee times for the general public may be made up to 14 days in advance without reservation fees and 15-29 days in advance with reservation fees.
-The reservation fee due at the time of booking is ten dollars per person and is non-refundable.
-This fee is in addition to the regular greens & cart fee.
-We require a credit card to make tee times on Fri./Sat./Sun./& Holidays.
 1 McClure Way, Seaside

 Laguna Seca Golf Club